jczuchnowski/zio-pulsar/README.md

 - Type-safe (utilizes Scala type system to reduce runtime exceptions present in the official Java client)
 - Streaming-enabled (naturally integrates with ZIO Streams)
-- ZIO integrated (uses common ZIO primitives like ZIO effect and ZManaged to reduce the boilerplate and increase expressiveness)
+- ZIO integrated (uses common ZIO primitives to reduce the boilerplate and increase expressiveness)

 ## Compatibility